hjkissinger/hjkissinger.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/hjkissinger-pic_250x300.jpg){: .align-right}

 <p>Hi, my name is Hannah J. Kissinger!
 I am an interdisciplinary data analyst who loves cleaning, diving into, and unraveling data mysteries.
 I have <strong>five years of scientific research experience</strong>, which includes project design, data collection, hypothesis testing, analysis, and presentation.
-Throughout my academic journey, I have sought out opportunities to learn.
+As a lifelong learner, I actively seek opportunities to grow.
 My two masters degrees in <em>medical laboratory sciences (MHS)</em> and <em>business administration (MBA)</em> grant me a <strong>unique perspective when solving problems at the intersection of health and business.</strong>
 <br><br>
-The goal of my projects is to make data-derived insights simple, yet compelling for stakeholders. <strong>I believe that knowledge generated from data has the power to protect people and the planet, driving change through informed solutions.</strong>
+The goal of my projects is to make data-derived insights simple, yet compelling for stakeholders.
+My data-analyst toolkit includes the programming languages, <em>R and SQL</em>, as well as the tools, <em>Spreadsheets, Excel, RStudio, BigQuery, and Tableau.</em> <strong>I believe that knowledge generated from data has the power to protect people and the planet, driving change through informed solutions.</strong>
 <br><br>
 When I am not working on code- I love to sit in front of my fireplace while I knit and spend time with my six rescue dogs!
 In the warmer weather, I enjoy going on naturalist hikes to identify flora and fauna.
 My life philosophy is <strong>'Live Hygge!' </strong><em>(Live Cozy!)</em>